-Lack of education and communication, 100%.
-Widely used in Europe for over 50 years, siphonic is fully approved by ASPE & ASME, and requires a stamped approval from an engineer.
-MIFAB provides all MEP coordination.
+Lack of awareness and education, 100%.
+Widely used in Europe for over 50 years, siphonic is fully approved by ASPE & ASME, and is an engineered system.
+MIFAB provides all MEP coordination and complimentary design assist.

 More questions?
-Want a complimentary design review?
+Want a complimentary design review or lunch-and-learn presentation?
 We got you.